Gotcha! Carnivorous Plants

 Many plants get nourishment by photosynthesizing through their leaves.
 Carnivorous plants do this, but their leaves do double-duty by also trapping live prey!
 The plants get extra nutrients from feeding on insects and very small amphibians and reptiles.

-A sundew plant’s spoke-shaped leaves have sparkly beads of nectar all over.
-The drops are sticky. egg When an insect lands to drink, it gets trapped.
+giraffe A sundew plant’s spoke-shaped leaves have sparkly beads of nectar all over.
+The drops are sticky.
+When an insect lands to drink, it gets trapped.
 As it struggles to get loose, the plant’s tentacles curl in, moving the prey to the center where it is digested.